 Public Policy & Civic Engagement

-We will invite a limited number of organizations to apply for these funds based on the services they provide to the Bay Area community.
+We will invite a limited number of organizations to apply for these funds based on the services they provide to the Bay Area’s low-income communities and communities of color.
 This is an invitation-only application.

 How to Apply

 Please note that is not an open call for applications.
 Grant funds will be awarded on a competitive basis to invited organizations.
 In order to be considered for funding, invited organizations must submit a full grant application and all of the requested materials through Grantee Center.